 - Route 1 Crossing extension roads (to Harrison Street, Washington Road and Sarnoff)

 - Southfield Road

 - South Post Road

-- ❖ Rabbit Hill Road
+- \ Rabbit Hill Road

-- Cranbury Road
+- Cranbury Road (Route 615)

 - Millstone Road

-- Clarksville Road (Route 571 to Cranbury Road)
+- Clarksville Road (Route 571 to Cranbury Road) (Route 638)

 - Village Road East

-- Conover Road
+- ❖ Conover Road

-- Robbinsville Road
+- ❖ Robbinsville Road (Route 526)

 - North Mill Road

 - Bennington Drive

 - Dorchester Drive

 - Line Road

-- Windsor Road
+- Windsor Road (Route 641)

 - ❖ Wallace Road

-- Washington Road (Station Drive to Millstone Bypass)
+- Washington Road (Station Drive to Millstone Bypass Route 571)

 - Lanwin Boulevard

 - Meadowbrook Road

 - Woodmere Way

 - Cubberly Road

 - Grovers Mill Road

-- ❖ South Lane (between Village Road East and Windsor Road)
+- South Lane (between Village Road East and Windsor Road)

 - Wheeler Way (Emmons Drive to Farber Road)

 - Emmons Drive (Wheeler Way to Route 1)

 - Penn Lyle Road

 - Proposed Vaughn Drive Extension (described in the New Roadways and New Alignments section)

-3.2.4: Local Roads
+35.2.4: Local Roads

 Any road within the Township not designated as a principal arterial, secondary arterial road, or collector road is considered a local road.
-Local roads are the lowest classification of roadway in the Township and are designed to carry low volumes of municipal traffic from residential subdivisions and planned developments to collector roads.
+Local roads are the lowest classification of roadway in the Township and are designed to carry low volumes of municipal traffic from residential subdivisions and planned developments to collector roads, and in some cases arterial roads.

 Ward Road has been designated as a local road connecting North Post Road to Penn Lyle Road.
+Presently, only two (2) short segments at its intersections with North Post Road and Penn Lyle Road exist today.
 No exact alignment has been delineated, but the primary objective is to accommodate the needs of emergency service vehicles and to incorporate bicycle/pedestrian friendly pathways.
 The alignment should minimize any adverse impacts to the environment and to any natural features.
 There should be no connection between Ward Road and the Birchwood Street neighborhoods.

-LOCAL ROADS
+LOCAL ROADS (PROPOSED)

-Ward Road
+❖ Ward Road